Cubic equations of state: Elliott–Suresh–Donohue equation of state

 The Elliott–Suresh–Donohue (ESD) equation of state was proposed in 1990.
-The equation seeks to correct a shortcoming in the Peng–Robinson EOS in that there was an inaccuracy in the van der Waals repulsive term.
+The equation corrects the inaccurate van der Waals repulsive term that is also applied in the Peng–Robinson EOS.
+The attractive term includes a contribution that relates to the second virial coefficient of square-well spheres, and also shares some features of the Twu temperature dependence.
 The EOS accounts for the effect of the shape of any molecule and can be directly extended to polymers with molecular parameters characterized in terms of solubility parameter and liquid volume instead of using critical properties (as shown here).
-The EOS itself was developed through comparisons with computer simulations and should capture the essential physics of size, shape, and hydrogen bonding.
+The EOS itself was developed through comparisons with computer simulations and should capture the essential physics of size, shape, and hydrogen bonding as inferred from straight chain molecules (like n-alkanes).